opsmill/infrahub/docs/20_knowledge_base/transformation.md

 The output of a transformation can be either in JSON format or in plain text.
 *Currently transformation must be written in Python but in the future more languages could be supported.*

-!!!info Examples
+!!!success Examples
 - With the `Jinja Plugin` it's possible to generate any configuration files, in plain text format.
 - With the `Python Plugin` its's possible to generate the payload expected by CloudFormation to configure a resource in AWS.
 !!!

-# High level design
+## High level design

 A Transformation is composed of 2 main components:
-- A GraphQL Query that will define what is the input data
+- A **GraphQL Query** that will define what is the input data
-- A Transformation logic that will process the data and transform it.
+- A **Transformation logic** that will process the data and transform it.

 ![](../media/transformation.excalidraw.svg)